MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/how-to-become-a-full-stack-designer-in-2023.md

 Gary tells us that WebGL, Three.js, and Shaders are also optional.

-WebGL will utilize your graphics card for rendering using the HTML canvas element, typically used for 3D games.
+[WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) (Web Graphics Library) is a JavaScript API that utilizes your graphics card for rendering using the HTML canvas element, typically used for 3D games.

-Three.js is a library that makes interaction with WebGL easier.
+[Three.js](https://threejs.org/) is a library that makes interaction with WebGL easier.

 Gary tells us there is a steep learning curve in mastering WebGL and Three.js.
 However, gaining this skill will unlock your ultimate creativity!